Religious Studies | College of Liberal Arts

 • Special Topic/Dissertation Field: Like the Thematic Field, the Special Topic/Dissertation Field is intended to prepare the student for dissertation work.
 Where the Thematic Field is directed at theoretical and methodological issues, the Special Topic/Dissertation Field deals with the specific area(s) of research within the student’s major field from which s/he will develop a dissertation topic.
 The topic is selected in consultation with the student’s advisors.

 AMR students must demonstrate competency with the following languages, which can be done through coursework or through an exam from a faculty member (coursework from prior degrees can be approved by the advisor on a case-by-case basis).
+For the secondary languages, basic reading competency must be demonstrated in two languages.
+For the primary/ancient languages, advanced competency (equivalent to at least five semesters of formal coursework) is required in one language and intermediate competency (equivalent to at least three semesters of formal coursework) is required in each of two others.
+In special cases, however, students may petition to forgo one of the two intermediate-competency languages.
 The primary languages must be completed before qualifying exams, and the secondary languages before candidacy.

 Primary/ancient (three required, in alphabetical order)